Flexible varieties and automorphism groups: Appendix: Holomorphic flexibility

 \bdefi (i) Let $X$ be a complex manifold.
 A {\em dominating spray} on $X$ is a holomorphic vector bundle $\rho : E \to X$ together with a holomorphic map $s : E \to X$, such that $s$ restricts to the identity on the zero section $Z$ while for each $x \in Z\cong X$ the tangent map $d_xs$ sends the fiber $E_x=\rho^{-1}(x)$ (viewed as a linear subspace of $T_x E$) surjectively onto $T_x X$.

 (ii) Let $h: X \to B$ be a surjective submersion of complex manifolds.
-We say that it admits a {\em fiber dominating spray} if there is a holomorphic vector bundle $E$ on $X$ together with a holomorphic map $s : E \to X$ such that their restriction to each fiber $h^{-1}(b), \, b \in B$, yields a spray on this fiber. \edefi
+We say that it admits a {\em fiber dominating spray} if there is a holomorphic vector bundle $E$ on $X$ together with a holomorphic map $s : E \to X$ such that the restriction of $s$ to each fiber $h^{-1}(b), \, b \in B$, yields a spray on this fiber. \edefi

 In these terms, the Oka-Grauert-Gromov Principle can be stated as follows.

 \bthm (\cite[\S 4.5]{Gro}) Let $h : X\to B$ be a surjective submersion of Stein manifolds.
 If it admits a fiber dominating spray then the following hold. \bnum[(a)] \item Any continuous section of $h$ is homotopic to a holomorphic one; and \item any two holomorphic sections of $h$ that are homotopic via continuous sections are also homotopic via holomorphic ones. \enum \ethm